 "My weird and wonderful imagination coupled with an abstract view of the world helps me to create crazy and sometimes downright ridiculous pieces; a true energetic piece of me goes into each and every painting I do."

 D.H.
 Boutin (formerly known as Douboutin) was born and raised on Vancouver Island, British Columbia Canada.
 Her childhood was full of fun and adventure; she was always creating something whether it be sock puppets, her own version of paint by numbers or doodling on her bedroom walls.

 She was very successful in the Corporate world until she was diagnosed with fibromyalgia in 2015.
-Her life took a drastic turn, and she was forced to quit the corporate world and seek the solace from physical and emotional pain, through which she came to the realisation that art was going to be her own personal therapy.
-Only 6 months after teaching herself to paint, Boutin began showing and selling her work.
-Her weird and wonderful imagination coupled with an abstract view of the world helps to shape crazy and sometimes downright ridiculous pieces; a true energetic piece of her goes into each and every painting.
+Her life took a drastic turn and she was forced to quit the corporate world and seek the solace from the physical and emotional pain and thru this came her realization that art was going to be her own personal therapy.

 This review was published by Circle Foundation for the Arts © CFA Press ∙ Images are courtesy of the artist